 Providing an environment where every learner/ākonga feels safe (physically and emotionally), appreciated and included for who they are, including their identity, language and culture, and learning needs.

 Providing a strong welcoming environment where staff and the community all feel welcome and supported.

-Collate and review data from
+Collate and review data from student wellbeing survey

 Promote school vision and dispositions